-North Myrtle Beach is a decidedly white-collar city, with fully 91.82% of the workforce employed in white-collar jobs, well above the national average.
-Overall, North Myrtle Beach is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in North Myrtle Beach who work in sales jobs (18.47%), food service (17.12%), and office and administrative support (11.17%).
+North Myrtle Beach is a decidedly white-collar city, with fully 91.87% of the workforce employed in white-collar jobs, well above the national average.
+Overall, North Myrtle Beach is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in North Myrtle Beach who work in sales jobs (19.47%), food service (15.20%), and management occupations (11.83%).

 Of important note, North Myrtle Beach is also a city of artists.
 North Myrtle Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape North Myrtle Beach’s character.

-North Myrtle Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about North Myrtle Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call North Myrtle Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Myrtle Beach residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Myrtle Beach include German, Irish, Italian, and Scots-Irish.

 The most common language spoken in North Myrtle Beach is English.
 Other important languages spoken here include Spanish and French.